Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 Luma (Prey (2017)) aims to rewrite the game post processing phase to improve the look of the game without drifting from the original artistic vision.
-The highlight feature is adding HDR support, though benefits are not restricted to HDR users, there's a lot more.
+The highlight feature is adding HDR support, though benefits are not restricted to HDR users, there's a lot more, and it's akin to a small Remastered.

 Luma was created by Pumbo (graphics) and Ersh (binaries reverse engineering and hooks).
 Join our discord here: https://discord.gg/DNGfMZgH3f